dymaxionlabs/terraform-modules/mig/README.md

 This module is used to create a [google_compute_region_instance_group_manager](https://www.terraform.io/docs/providers/google/r/compute_region_instance_group_manager), and optionally, an autoscaler and healthchecks.

+## About this fork

+This is a fork of the original [mig](https://registry.terraform.io/modules/terraform-google-modules/vm/google/latest/submodules/mig) submodule from Google, but has some modifications:

+### New inputs

+* `all_instances_metadata`: Metadata, provided as a map, that is applied to all instances in the group.

 ## Usage

 See the [simple example](../../examples/mig/simple) for a usage example.